linrunner/tlp-doc/installation/debian.rst

 you which package to install:

-* **acpi-call-dkms** *(main)* – optional – External kernel module providing battery recalibration for newer ThinkPads (X220/T420 i.e. 2013 and later)
+* **acpi-call-dkms** *(main)* – optional – External kernel module providing battery recalibration for ThinkPads since model year 2011 - e.g. T420/X220 and newer
-* **tp-smapi-dkms** *(main)* – optional – External kernel module providing battery charge thresholds, recalibration and specific :command:`tlp-stat -b` output for older ThinkPads
+* **tp-smapi-dkms** *(main)* – optional – External kernel module providing battery battery charge thresholds and recalibration for ThinkPads before model year 2011 as well as specific :command:`tlp-stat -b` output until model year 2011

 Install the appropriate package either with your favorite package manager or the command ::

     apt install acpi-call-dkms

-Replace `acpi-call-dkms` with `tp-smapi-dkms` where suitable (special case: X220/T420 generation makes use of both).
+Replace `acpi-call-dkms` with `tp-smapi-dkms` where suitable.

 .. warning::